Volunteer

 To serve as a mentor, participants must:

-• Be a parent who has been in the program for at least one year or is in active remission.
+- Be a parent or patient who has been in the program for at least one year or is in active remission.

-• Be active in the TIP Pantry Facebook group and Messenger chat to answer questions and support new families.
+- Be active in the TIP Pantry Facebook group and Messenger chat to answer questions and support new families and individuals.

-• Help introduce parents to the TIP community, including online support channels and resources.
+- Help introduce patients to the TIP community, including online support channels and resources.

 Mentor Responsibilities

-• Engage with parents in the Facebook group and Messenger chat, answering questions and providing encouragement.
+- Engage with patients in the Facebook group and Messenger chat, answering questions and providing encouragement.

-• Share valuable insights, experiences, and advice to help families navigate the TIP journey.
+- Share valuable insights, experiences, and advice to help individuals navigate the TIP journey.

-• (Optional) Welcome new families in person, provide first-day tours, or offer additional support through phone calls, emails, or Zoom meetings if available.
+- (Optional) Welcome new patients in person, provide first-day tours, or offer additional support through phone calls, emails, or Zoom meetings if available.

-• Help families manage burnout, stay motivated, and work toward Food Freedom.
+- Help individuals manage burnout, stay motivated, and work toward Food Freedom.

 Food Avengers Virtual Program